SlutWalk in Latin America: Brazil

-The first SlutWalk took place in Sao Paulo under the name "Marcha das Vadias" (also "Marcha de las Vagabundas") on June 4, 2011.
+The first SlutWalk took place in São Paulo under the name "Marcha das Vadias" (also "Marcha de las Vagabundas") on June 4, 2011.
 Around 300 people gathered, marching in daily outfits.
 Only a 23 years old student participated in underwear.
 The organizers of the event, writer Solange De-Ré and publicist Madô Lopez explained: "We do not want Carnival.
 We want people to dress normally, as they like to wear."
-On June 18, 2011 a new Marcha das Vadias gathered one thousand people at Brasilia.
+On June 18, 2011 a new Marcha das Vadias gathered one thousand people at Brasília.
 Despite the name, the SlutWalk brought together women, men and families, sometimes including babies.
 Participants chanted slogans against sexual abuse.
 On July 2, 2011, hundreds of people attended Marcha das Vadias at Copacabana, in the South Zone of Rio de Janeiro.
 Participants advocated for the improvement in hospitals and police stations for women victims of sexual abuse, access to abortion with no paperwork when pregnancy is the result of rape, and the effective implementation of the Lei Maria da Penha, in cases of battered women.
 During 2011, new Marchas das Vadias were organized at Belo Horizonte, Florianópolis, Juiz de Fora, Recife, Fortaleza, Porto Alegre and Natal.

-On May 26, 2012, Marcha das Vadias took place simultaneously in Brasilia, Rio de Janeiro, Belo Horizonte, Sao Paulo and Vitoria, among others.
-During the march in Brasilia, a man participating in the protest began to speak offensive phrases to women and homosexuals, and then dropped his pants to show his penis.
+On May 26, 2012, Marcha das Vadias took place simultaneously in Brasília, Rio de Janeiro, Belo Horizonte, São Paulo and Vitória, among others.
+During the march in Brasília, a man participating in the protest began to speak offensive phrases to women and homosexuals, and then dropped his pants to show his penis.
 He was quickly arrested and taken to a nearby police station.